 A complete beginner's guide to how Celestia works, its key benefits, and how anyone in the world can create their own blockchain in minutes.

 Let’s walk through the basics, step-by-step.

-But what’s a modular blockchain?
+And what is a modular blockchain?

 Modular blockchains are a new paradigm in blockchain design.
 Instead of one blockchain doing everything, modular blockchains specialize and optimize to perform a given function.
 This specialization provides breakthroughs in scalability, flexibility, and interoperability, enabling developers to build blockchain applications for mass adoption.

-Modularism, not maximalism
+Modularism, not Maximalism

 For years, crypto has endured a monolithic blockchain loop.
 Each new L1 has built a walled-off system, where competition is fierce and zero-sum.
 This leads to maximalism as they all fight over users in their ecosystems.

 Modular blockchains create a collaborative environment with many connected chains.
 Each new user that a modular blockchain brings in creates value for the whole modular ecosystem, not just a single L1.
 Modular blockchains collaborate while monolithic L1s compete.

 Modularism, not maximalism.